Bgajjala8/blog/content/posts/Event-bridge.md

 ## Conclusion

 EventBridge, powered by Apache Camel, made it easier to handle cross-cloud messaging by simplifying the configuration of routes and abstracting the complexities of integration.
-With tools like `RouteConfig` and reusable templates, it allowed seamless communication between systems like **Kafka** and **Azure Service Bus** while supporting bidirectional flows.

 This solution was lightweight, flexible, and easy to extend, making it a practical approach for connecting on-prem and cloud services without significant overhead.